msokolov/lux/doc/JAVA-API.md

 === Indexing Documents ===

-XmlIndexer provides methods for indexing documents.
+XmlIndexer provides methods for indexing and storing documents.
+The typical sequence of events is:

-TODO: finish writing javadoc for XmlIndexer

-To store a document in an index, you must first acquire an IndexWriter - this is a Lucene class that - yes you guessed it - writes to an index.
+           XmlIndexer indexer = new XmlIndexer();
+           // allocate directory using Lucene methods...
+           IndexWriter indexWriter indexer.newIndexWriter(dir);
+           // get a document from somewhere (read a file, say). indexer.indexDocument (indexWriter, documentUri, document);
+           indexWriter.close(); // and commit

+One key thing to understand is that no documents will be visible to searches until indexWriter.commit() (or close(), which commits implicitly) is called.
+Another thing to know is that IndexWriter holds a lock on the Directory, so only one IndexWriter may be open per index Directory at once.

+=== Executing Queries ===